MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P7-Levels/content.md

 }
 ```

-This function check if if `cameraTarget` is `nil`, Remember to check for nil on optionals that may not contain a value or you end up crashing your game!
+This function checks if `cameraTarget` is `nil`, Remember to check for nil on optionals that may not contain a value or you end up crashing your game!
 Using `guard` if
 `cameraTarget` is `nil` we end the function with `return`.
 Otherwise we get the x position of
 `cameraTarget` and set the x position of the `cameraNode` to the x position of the camera
 target.